emilalmander/rpsls-game/README.md

     a. as a first time visitor, i want to understand the main purpose of the site and about the game
     b.
 As a First Time Visitor, I want to be able to easily navigate throughout the site.
     c.
-As a First Time Visitor, I want to be able to easily understand the rules of the game and how you play it on the site.
+As a First Time Visitor, I want to be able to easily understand the rules of the game and how you play it on the site
-    d. as a first time visitor, you will chose your username that you will have aginst your opponent.
-    e. as a first time visitor, there will be a popup when opening the website. this will explain the rules.

 **Returning Visitor Goals**

-    a.
-As a Returning Visitor, there will be a way to see your history.
     b. as a returning visitor. there will be a way to check the rules again if you forgot how you play the game.

-**Frequent User Goals**

-    a.
-As a Frequent User, there will be a scoreboard.

 # DESIGN